Getting your WordPress questions answered can be tough, not to mention time-consuming.

 - Write a Plugin: This one is a bit more advanced, but if you’re thinking about developing a WordPress plugin, you’ll want to read over everything here before getting started.

 - Contribute to Development: Remember when I said anybody can contribute to core WordPress functionality?
 Here you can report a bug or contribute recommendations for improvement in the next update.

-There are a few super-active Facebook groups where WordPress beginners can ask questions.
+There are a few super-active Facebook groups where beginners and advanced users alike can ask questions and get WordPress help.
 These are great resources not only to get answers to your questions, but to meet some great people in the WordPress community.👍 Be careful to follow polite etiquette in Facebook Groups.
 Administrators are tough on self-promotion and spammy activity and you don't want to get banned! #WordPress Click To Tweet

 1. Find the Right Group